Dereham Town F.C.: Reserve team

 After the club were promoted to the Isthmian League, the reserve team joined Division One of the Eastern Counties League, moving up from the reserve division.
 They left the league at the end of the 2016–17 season.

 Ground

 Prior to World War II the club played at Bayfields Meadow, after which they moved to the Recreation Ground.
 However, the council owned the ground and there was no scope for upgrading it.
 In 1991, the club purchased a 10.2 acre site on the outskirts of the town in order to build a new £750,000 stadium.

 The club moved to the new ground at Aldiss Park in December 1996.
 At the start of 2000–01 season Norwich City visited Aldiss Park for a pre-season friendly and although the club lost 9–0, a new record attendance of 1,800 was set.
 Norwich City visited for another friendly match in July 2001, with a new record of 3,000 being set.

 Current squad

+The Eastern Counties Football League does not use a squad numbering system.